 The southern Italian island of Sicily though the baked version has come to be largely associated with Italian American cuisine.
 Like many recipes, Sicilian ones evolved as Italian Americans handed them down to future generations and substituted whatever ingredients were locally available (so less eggplant and more hamburger meat).

 IS THE ZITI DISH IN THE MOVIE “BIG NIGHT” PART OF A METAPHOR?

 There is a cult classic among film fans called “Big Night“.
 It stars two brothers from Abruzzo who serve a final meal before closing their American restaurant in New Jersey.
-The dish in question is timpano (aka timballo), a pasta al forno (baked) pasta dish that among many other things uses ziti.
+Throughout the movie Italian immigrants are shown trying to hold onto their roots vs. moving forward when two different cultures are involved.
+The final dish in question is timpano (aka timballo), a pasta al forno (baked) pasta dish that among many other things uses ziti.
 The film used one of the actor’s actual family recipes which you can see here.
-However a student at the University of Toronto, a Mr. Tony Yang, wrote an analysis positing that the film was actually a metaphor.
-Throughout the movie Italian immigrants are shown trying to hold onto their roots vs. moving forward when two different cultures are involved.
-To read more about this click here!

 WHAT SAUCES GO WELL WITH THIS PASTA?